mackyle/git-osx-installer/README_PATCHES.txt

   My own patches to make `git-send-email.perl` use libcurl instead of OpenSSL.
 Has not been posted elsewhere.

+* Use fgetln when getdelim is not available

+  - `patches/km/strbuf_getwholeline-fgetln.txt`

+  My own patches to make `strbuf_getwholeline` use fgetln when called with a delimiter of `\n` if fgetln is available but getdelim is not.
+  Has not been posted elsewhere.

 * Use a different pack.windowmemory default setting instead of 0

   - `patches/windowmemory/q/t_util_sys__memsize.diff`